pablordoricaw/hello-pulumi-gcp/README.md

 # Hello Pulumi

-This repository uses the [Get started with Pulumi & Google Cloud](https://www.pulumi.com/docs/iac/get-started/gcp/) tutorial to investigate how to deploy infrastructure to GCP in an automated fashion from a GitHub repository.
+This repository uses the [Get started with Pulumi & Google Cloud](https://www.pulumi.com/docs/iac/get-started/gcp/) tutorial to investigate how to deploy infrastructure to GCP in an automated fashion with Pulumi Cloud from a GitHub repository.
 ## Setup

 This section describes the setup across all platforms and tools.